Monday, November 25, 2024

 It was not until I met Roger Mills (my mentor) that I became aware of the importance of allowing for and deliberately including real game-like aspects into almost all practices.

 He recommended that this should start to happen as soon as some part skill had been established.
 I found out that this meant working with novice players very early in their development.
-I know include game-like decision making from the very first lesson if I see an opportunity.
+I know now to include game-like decision making from the very first lesson if I see an opportunity.

 Back to top